Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Documentary & travel photographers

 No, the 16-80mm lens isn’t as sharp from corner to corner at all zoom ranges.
-But this isn’t as much of a factor for this type of photography where our images are at most viewed on computer screens and magazines.
+But this isn’t as much of a factor for this type of photography, where our images are viewed on computer screens and in magazines.
 That extra sharpness is unnoticeable on those mediums and thus unnecessary.

 For environmental portraits with a shallow depth of field, an aperture of f/4 is just fine.
 You don’t want to blur your background too much because that takes the environment out of the environmental portrait.